Grilled Lamb Chops with Sumac

 - 2 tablespoon chopped parsley

 - Season lamb chops with salt and pepper; put them into a resealable plastic bag.
 Stir olive oil and sumac together in a small bowl; pour over the lamb chops in the bag.
-Seal the bag, removing as much oil as possible, and massage to coat the meat in marinade.
+Seal the bag, removing as much air as possible, and massage to coat the meat in marinade.
 Marinate lamb chops in the refrigerator for 1 hour.

 - Heat a griddle to high.
 Remove chops from plastic bag and shake to remove excess marinade.
+Discard marinade.

 - Cook chops on hot griddle for 2 minutes, turn, and continue cooking for another 3 minutes.
 Garnish with fresh parsley to serve.